-The Department of Mechanical and Aerospace Engineering at the University of Florida is in the process of developing a modern thermal systems laboratory that integrates a broad range of topics from the engineering curriculum with the objective of improving the analytical ability, teamwork skills, and, most importantly, the design expertise of our students.
+In 2006, The Department of Mechanical and Aerospace Engineering at the University of Florida began the process of developing a modern thermal systems laboratory that integrates a broad range of topics from the engineering curriculum with the objective of improving the analytical ability, teamwork skills, and, most importantly, the design expertise of our students.
 This is accomplished by coordinating just-in-time lectures with hands-on, small-group laboratory experiences involving industrial-type equipment and data acquisition systems, a design objective for each experiment, and culminating in an open-ended group design project.
 The integrated lectures, laboratory experiments, and design experiences in such topics such as heat exchangers, pump/pipe system matching, pool boiling, cooling towers, and air-conditioning break down the traditional compartmentalization of these education experiences.
 During this development, we have received numerous requests for descriptions of the equipment and experiments used in our labs.
-Therefore, a discussion of the apparatus and the experiments is included in this paper as well as the novel method used to fund the laboratory.
-Feedback from our students and alumni has been very positive.
-Students have listed their experience in the lab on their resumes and have emphasized their lab and design proficiency with potential employers.
-Alumni have reported that the synthesis of their previous coursework gained in this laboratory has been directly applicable to their job duties in the workplace.
+We reported on our progress at the 2009 ASEE meeting.
+Since 2009, we have accomplished even more than we had in the first three years, and feel that it is appropriate to report on our recent development.
+This paper addresses the apparatus in the laboratory, as well as the experiments.
+We also discuss the novel method used to fund the laboratory.